 The side position is also a good one for your body and spine.
 It doesn’t put too much pressure on it so you can get good relief.
 This position is also good to prevent acid reflux and in general it makes snoring less severe.
 Overall it’s a good choice with many benefits.

 The fetal position is the most popular one (41% of people sleep in this position).
 It is the best position for pregnant women, especially when you sleep on your left side.
-This because it prevents your uterus from pushing against your liver but it also helps a lot with the blood circulation.
-It is a good position for those who snore but make sure you don’t curl too much as it can close your diaphragm which won’t allow you to breath freely.
+This because it prevents your uterus from pushing against your liver but it also helps a lot with blood circulation.
+It is a good position for those who snore but make sure you don’t curl too much as it can close your diaphragm which won’t allow you to breathe freely.

 Finally, the stomach position (which is my favourite one) is the worse one for your spine and neck.
-This is because, it is hard to keep your neck and spine in a neutral position which means more tension there.
+This is because it is hard to keep your neck and spine in a neutral position which means more tension there.
 It’s also bad for your muscles and joints so if you can avoid sleeping in this position.
 However, this position is good for snorers so there is on small benefit here.

 Finishing this post, I would like to share my final thoughts with you.
 In today’s life is really easy to focus on things that we think that there are more important than they actually are.
-But we do need to remember all the basics so we can live a happy and good quality life.
+But we do need to remember all the basics so we can live a happy and good quality of life.
 And sleep is one of those that we should make sure we get every single day.
-It’s one of the best ways to maintain out health, mentally and physically, so put it right up there with the rest of your priorities.
+It’s one of the best ways to maintain our health, mentally and physically, so put it right up there with the rest of your priorities.